As of this month, I started offering free photo critiques through my Instagram account @fabienb.

 - Sending a photo does not necessarily entitle it to a critique.
 In the end, it is down to my judgement only;

-- The photo needs to abide by the same rules active on Instagram at the moment of publishing.
+- The photo must abide by the same rules active on Instagram at the moment of publishing.
 It will appear in my stories, so it needs to pass their review as well.

 Any update on the rules will appear in my stories and in my profile highlights.
 Which is another reason why you need to seek more info there 😉